camdez/hubot-team/README.md

 ## Contributing

-If you are interested to make `hubot-team` better, fork this repository, check the list of [open issues](https://github.com/hubot-scripts/hubot-team/issues?state=open) (old issues list can be found [here](https://github.com/mihai/hubot-team/issues?state=open)) for some suggestions to get started, and submit a pull request.
+If you are interested in making `hubot-team` better, fork this repository, check the list of [open issues](https://github.com/hubot-scripts/hubot-team/issues?state=open) (old issues list can be found [here](https://github.com/mihai/hubot-team/issues?state=open)) for some suggestions to get started, and submit a pull request.